sourcemeta/learnjsonschema.com/content/2020-12/unevaluated/unevaluatedProperties.markdown

 - If any of these keywords generate an annotation for a particular property at the same instance location (independently of the schema location), that property is considered as evaluated.
 - By definition, the `unevaluatedProperties` subschema is always applied after `properties`, `patternProperties`, and `additionalProperties` subschemas.
 - As its name implies, `unevaluatedProperties` applies to any object property that has not been previously evaluated.

-## Explanation

-Validation with `unevaluatedProperties` applies only to the child values of instance names that do not appear in the `properties`, `patternProperties`, `additionalProperties`, or `unevaluatedProperties` annotation results that apply to the instance location being validated.
-For all such properties, validation succeeds if the child instance validates against the `unevaluatedProperties` schema.

 ## Examples